-New provisions were introduced effective for and from the 2020-21 financial year which group together (or aggregate) all land owned by related corporations for the assessment of land tax.
+New provisions were introduced in the 2020-21 financial year which group together (or aggregate) all land owned by related corporations for the assessment of land tax.

 Grouping of related corporations